 The Foundation’s board consists of three members who are appointed by the Foundation’s board, after notification to the Executive Board.
 The Foundation is supported by its own legal and communication advisors.

 The chairman of the Board receives an annual fee of €12,000.- from the Foundation.
 The remaining members of the Foundation’s Board each receive an annual fee of €10,000.-.

 The particulars of the board members are:

-Mr Nooitgedagt serves on the Foundation’s board since 2017 and was appointed chairman in the same year.
+Mr Nooitgedagt has served on the Foundation’s board since 2017 and was appointed chairman in that same year.
 He is a Dutch national.
-A former member of the Executive Board and Chief Financial Officer of Aegon, Mr Nooitgedagt is a member of the Supervisory Board of Rabobank, vice-chairman of the Supervisory Board BNG Bank, chairman of the Supervisory Board of Telegraaf Media Groep, member of the Supervisory Board of Robeco, member of the board of the Stichting Beschermingspreferente Aandelen Fugro and chairman of the board of the Stichting Administratiekantoor Aandelen Kas Bank.
+A former member of the Executive Board and chief financial officer of Aegon, Mr Nooitgedagt is vice chairman of the Supervisory Board of Rabobank, chairman of the supervisory board of PostNL and a member of the board of Stichting Beschermingspreferente Aandelen Fugro

 Mr Buijn has been a member of the Foundation’s board since 2012.
 He is a Dutch national.
 Due to his long-term experience as a qualified civil-law notary Mr Buijn is well-versed in commercial law.
 Mr Buijn is a member of the board of the Stichting Preferente Aandelen Arcadis N.V.
 He is involved in various large family companies as chairman or director of foundation trust offices and is also chairman of the board of the Stichting Instituut Gak.